aamir-mustafa/super-resolution-adversarial-defense/README.md

 ## Accuracy Prediction

-``Accuracy.py`` (Evaluate the performace of our method by comapring accuracies of adversarial and recovered images).
+``Accuracy.py`` (Evaluate the performace of our method by comapring accuracies on adversarial and recovered images).